Legacy Gent

 This article is general information for men over 40, not medical advice.
 Talk to your doctor before changing your diet, exercise, supplements, or health routine.
 See our full disclaimer.

-It is rarely one big thing.
-It is a thousand hours in a chair, training the same few movements, skipping warm-ups, and letting old injuries quietly reroute how you move.
-Muscles shorten, joints get lazy, and your body starts borrowing range from places it should not — which is how a tight hip becomes an angry lower back.
+It’s rarely one big thing.
+It’s a thousand hours in a chair, training the same few movements, skipping warm-ups, and letting old injuries quietly reroute how you move.
+Muscles shorten, joints get lazy, and your body starts borrowing range from places it shouldn’t — which is how a tight hip becomes an angry lower back.
 Mobility work reverses that drift by teaching joints to own their full range again.
+Mobility itself is your ability to move a joint through its full range with control; lose it and everything feels harder and riskier, keep it and you move, lift, and play like a much younger man.

 Watch: simple daily mobility drills built for men over 40.

-Mobility is the quiet foundation under everything else you care about — it protects your joint health, lets you keep chasing fat loss without breaking down, and undoes some of the most common fitness mistakes men make after 40.
+Mobility is the quiet foundation under everything else you care about — it protects your joints, lets you keep chasing fat loss without breaking down, and undoes some of the most common fitness mistakes men make after 40.
 Pair it with decent sleep and you give your body the recovery it needs to actually adapt; if rest is your weak spot, start with fixing your sleep after 40.
 For the science on why range-of-motion work matters, the Mayo Clinic guide to stretching is a solid primer.

 About the Author